Incorporating Neuro-Inspired Adaptability for Continual Learning in Artificial Intelligence: Discussion

 AI and BI share the common goal of adaptation and survival in the real world.
 These two fields have great potential to inspire each other and progress together.
 This requires generalized theories and methodologies to integrate their advances, as suggested by our work in continual learning.
-Subsequent work could further explore the ``natural algorithms'' responsible for other advantages of the biological brain, therefore progressively refining the corresponding aspects of current AI systems.
+Subsequent work could further explore the ``natural algorithms'' responsible for other advantages of the biological brain, thereby evolving progressively the current AI systems.